Getting started with Mir

 sudo apk add mir-demos mir

-We’ll work with miral-app, a script that handles running a Mir shell with a basic GUI.
+Next, we will run one of the demos that we just installed, namely miral-app. miral-app is a a script that handles running a Mir shell with a basic GUI.

 miral-app